arustyt/wled-tools/doc/definition_files.md

 US national election day provides an example when *interval* and *mod* would be applicable.
 US national elections occur in even years, the first Tuesday after a Monday in November.
 In this case, *frequency* would be **YEARLY**, *interval* would be 2 (every other year), and *mod* would be 0 (even years).
-Also, the first Tuesday after a Monday can only occur on days 2-8 of the month.
+Also, the first Tuesday after a Monday can only occur on the 2nd through the 8th day of the month.
 This definition is included in the example below.

 Here is a snippet from holidays.yaml containing all three variations.